Measureit/Measureit.github.io/docs/_posts/2021-06-07-github_action_for_dotnet.md

 ## 2. Script structure

-Let's get started by creating simple workflow script and describing in details what this **magic lines** means.
+Let's start by creating a simple workflow script and describing in detail what these **magic lines** mean.

-First line should contains **``name``** of workflow and it is optional.
-I strongly recommend include this line because it'll increas script readability (GitHub will attach this name into pipeline visualization).
+The first line should contain the **``name``** of the workflow and is optional.
+I strongly recommend including this line because it will enhance script readability (GitHub will attach this name into pipeline visualization).

 ```bash
 name: <workflow_name>
 ```

-Next important part is **``on``** keyword and it define workflow triggers.
-There are definitions of rules for triggering execution in this section.
+The next important part is **``on``** keyword, which defines workflow triggers.
+This section contains definitions of rules for triggering execution.
-Triggers can be activate by:
+Triggers can be activated by:
 - GitHub events
 - scheduled time
-- outside events
+- external events

 ```bash
 on: